 She has presented her works at several international conferences and authored articles for, among others, the Queen Mary Journal of Intellectual Property and Medialaws - Rivista di Diritto dei Media.
 She has been Visiting Scholar at the Columbia Law School (2018/19), the Institute of Law and Economics at the University of Hamburg (2018) and the Center for Intellectual Property Policy and Management at Bournemouth University (2014).

-During her doctoral path, Giulia has served as Visiting Lecturer in Italian private law at the University of Münster (Germany), Global Teaching Fellow in Jurisprudence at the University of Yangon (Myanmar), and Lecturer of EU copyright law at the CEU Center for Data, Media and Society (Hungary).
-She has also conducted research as Visiting Scholar at the Columbia Law School, the Institute of Law and Economics at the University of Hamburg, and the Center for Intellectual Property Policy and Management (CIPPM) at Bournemouth University.
-Since 2016, she has been serving as of counsel in an Italy-based IP law firm and is affiliated researcher at the CEU Center for Media, Data and Society.
+Giulia has served as Visiting Lecturer in Italian private law at the University of Münster, Global Teaching Fellow in Jurisprudence at the University of Yangon, Lecturer of EU copyright law at the CEU Center for Data, Media and Society and Research Assistant at the Institute for Information, Telecommunication and Media Law, University of Münster.

 Since 2016 of counsel for an Italian IP law firm, she has more recently joined the CEU Center for Media, Data and Society as affiliated researcher and become member of ATRIP and the Socio-legal Studies Association.